Emerging church: Centered set

-Movement leaders such as Rob Bell appropriate set theory as a means of understanding a basic change in the way the Christian church thinks about itself as a group.
+The movement appropriates set theory as a means of understanding a basic change in the way the Christian church thinks about itself as a group.
 Set theory is a concept in mathematics that allows an understanding of what numbers belong to a group, or set.
 A bounded set would describe a group with clear "in" and "out" definitions of membership.
 The Christian church has largely organized itself as a bounded set, those who share the same beliefs and values are in the set and those who disagree are outside.

 The centered set does not limit membership to pre-conceived boundaries.
-Instead a centered set is conditioned on a centered point.
+Instead, a centered set is conditioned on a centered point.
 Membership is contingent on those who are moving toward that point.
 Elements moving toward a particular point are part of the set, but elements moving away from that point are not.
 As a centered-set Christian membership would be dependent on moving toward the central point of Jesus.
-Christians are then defined by their focus and movement toward Christ rather than a limited set of shared beliefs and values.
+A Christian is then defined by their focus and movement toward Christ rather than a limited set of shared beliefs and values.

-John Wimber utilized the centered set understanding of membership in his Vineyard Churches.
-The centered set theory of Christian Churches came largely from missional anthropologist Paul Hiebert.
-The centered set understanding of membership allows for a clear vision of the focal point, the ability to move toward that point without being tied down to smaller diversions, a sense of total egalitarianism with respect for differing opinions, and an authority moved from individual members to the existing center.
+John Wimber utilized the centered-set understanding of membership in his Vineyard Churches.
+The centered set theory of Christian churches came largely from missional anthropologist Paul Hiebert.
+The centered-set understanding of membership allows for a clear vision of the focal point, the ability to move toward that point without being tied down to smaller diversions, a sense of total egalitarianism with respect for differing opinions, and an authority moved from individual members to the existing center.